 Look snappy, play appropriate music.

 Music?
 Yes.
 Play all that person's favourites.
 If music is missing, play pieces from their favourite storyteller like Lee Dai Sor.
 I've yet to hear someone play LDS at a wake.
-Many old folks derived pleasure from listening to him in the 60s and 70s and they should relive these moments during their wake.
+Many old folks derived pleasure from listening to him in the 60s and 70s and they should relive those moments during their wake.
 Who knows, the familiar story arcs might bring back a smile, a chuckle or tear.
 Certainly, people with a sense of nostalgia will hang about the proceedings.

 How about leaving a last video message?
 We've seen quite a few of those on Youtube already from people whose lives had been predicted short by cancer or leukemia or some other life threatening malady.
-But does it feel eery to hear it at a wake?
+But does it feel eerie to hear it at a wake?

-For us kids, we were often left to entertain ourselves with the soft drinks, sweets, peanuts and kwa chi.
-Even five stones.
+For us kids, we were often left to entertain ourselves with the soft drinks, sweets, peanuts and kwa chi. -Even five stones.